upbound/configuration-eks/README.md

-# EKS as a Service
+# Crossplane Configuration for "EKS as a Service"

 This repository contains the definition for a [Crossplane Configuration](https://docs.crossplane.io/v1.11/concepts/packages/#configuration-packages) that bundles a set of API definitions.
 This configuration is a starting point for new users who are creating their first control plane in [Upbound](https://cloud.upbound.io).